You don’t have to use your home address as your registered address with Companies House.

 What you need to show

-You must be able to provide proof that you’re at risk of violence or intimidation, for example:
+You must be able to provide proof if you’re at risk because of your company’s work.
+This could include:

 - a police incident number if you’ve been attacked

 - documentary evidence of a threat or attack, such as photos or recordings

 - evidence of possible disruption or targeting, such as by animal rights or other activists

 - proof showing that you work for an organisation whose activities put you at risk, such as the Secret Intelligence Service

 There’s a cost if the risk is because of your company’s work.

 It costs £100 to apply to keep your address off the publicly searchable register at Companies House.